Princeyyyy/art-wallpaper/README.md

 *Results may vary.
 Side effects may include frequent distractions due to stunning artwork.

-## 🌟 What's New in 3.1.2?
+## 🌟 What's New in 3.2.0?

-- 🎯 **Enhanced Background Service**: Reliable hourly checks ensure you never miss an update
+- 🎯 **Snazzier UI**: Buttons now pulse with life and show fancy loading animations!
-- ⏰ **Improved Update Scheduling**: More precise timing for wallpaper changes
+- 🚀 **Smoother Onboarding**: Get started with style (and some cheeky messages)
-- 🔄 **Better State Management**: Improved tracking of manual vs scheduled updates
+- 🎨 **Enhanced Visual Feedback**: Watch that spinner spin while we fetch your masterpiece
-- 🛠️ **Optimized Auto-Start**: Smoother background operation without UI overhead
+- 🔄 **Streamlined Interface**: Removed redundant controls for a cleaner experience
-- 🌐 **Improved Offline Support**: Better handling of network connectivity
+- 🌈 **Better State Management**: More reliable button states and loading indicators
-- 📊 **Enhanced Logging**: Better tracking of system events
+- 🎭 **Fun Factor Increased**: Because software updates should make you smile

 ## 📁 Installation & Data Locations